lon-b/warehouse-project/README.md

 ---------------------------

-I'm developing this in VS Code in a virtual environment.
+I'm developing this in VS Code in a virtual environment using Python (3.10.12).